reprise5/ytdl/README.md

 # ytdl

-all this script does is use youtube-dl and avconv to download and convert a youtube video to an mp3.
+All this script does is use youtube-dl and avconv to download and convert a youtube video to an mp3.
 It automatically stores in `~/Music/ytdl-downloads` by default.

 ytdl assumes that there are no other *.m4a files in the working directory.
 Having other *.m4a files might have unintended effects, so that's why there's a seperate folder for this script.